Kalschatzi/learning_platform/content/module2/4-i-visit-a-website.md

  DNS Lookup: The browser first checks if the domain (e.g., learn.kalschatzi.com) is already cached from previous visits.
 If not, it queries a DNS server to resolve the domain name into an IP address (e.g., 192.0.2.1).
  * DNS Server Query: If the browser doesn’t have the IP cached, it asks DNS servers to find the IP address for the domain.
- * Recursive Lookup: If the DNS server doesn’t have the information, it will query other DNS servers in a hierarchical process until it gets the correct IP address.
+ * Recursive Lookup: If the DNS server doesn’t have the IP address, it will query other DNS servers in a hierarchical order until it finds the correct IP address.

  ### 3 - Establishing a Connection (TCP/IP)